-Content analysis is an in-expensive technique.
-The researchers don’t have to spend a large amount of money on travelling and other expenses.
+Content analysis is an inexpensive technique.
+The researchers don’t have to spend much on travelling and other expenses.
 Most of the data is already available.
 They don’t ask for research grants or research scholarships for conducting research.
 It is a cost-effective technique in every manner.

 Disadvantages Of Content Analysis:

 Content analysis deals with a large amount of diverse data.
 A large amount of diverse data may consume a lot of time.
 Data collection from different sources also consumes a lot of time.
 Time taking is the major drawback of it.
 Thus, novice researchers are not encouraged to use this analysis technique.

 More Chances Of Error:

 In content analysis, there are more chances of errors.
 When researchers conduct relational content analysis, there is more probability of errors.
 Interpretation of relational content analysis is not an easy task.
 The researchers make mistakes while doing it.
 Experience of many years is required to conduct it.
 Experience researchers can also make errors in it.
 So there is more probability of novice researchers making errors.

 The content analysis uses a very liberal and subjective approach.
 Most of the time, researchers ignore the theoretical basis of the study.
 They try to draw inferences on the basis of subjective information.
 According to Graneheim (2017), a high level of subjectivity affects authenticity.
 Further, researchers only consider the relationships shown in the literature that affects the analysis.
 Ignoring the theoretical framework is not appreciable in the research.
 Besides considering subjective information, they must also relate it to theories.